 IPAM Internals

-This document covers the implementation of Butler's IP Address Management subsystem: the bitmap allocator, controller interactions, elastic scaling algorithm, and garbage collection.
+This document covers the implementation of Butler's IP Address Management subsystem: the bitmap allocator, controller interactions, demand-driven elastic allocation, and garbage collection.
 For a user-facing introduction to IPAM concepts, see Concepts: Networking.

 The subsystem consists of three CRDs and four cooperating controllers: